solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

             merkle_tree: ctx.accounts.merkle_tree.to_account_info(), // The Merkle tree account to be initialized
             noop: ctx.accounts.log_wrapper.to_account_info(), // The noop program to log data },
-        signer_seeds // The seeds for PDA signing
+        signers_seeds // The seeds for PDAs signing
     );

     // CPI to initialize an empty Merkle tree with the given max depth and buffer size